-Business Transfer International Business
+Business Transfer International Business - Suggested Coursework

-Associate in Arts Code: 1051 Contact Persons: QC Faculty, Amy Smith, 309-796-5329, Rm.
-1-357; East Campus, Jason Stalides, 309-854-1713, Rm.
-A-234
+Contact Persons: QC Faculty, Amy Smith, 309-796-5329, Rm.
+1-357; East Campus, Advising, 309-854-1709

 Students planning to major in international business at a four-year institution should follow the Black Hawk College Associate in Arts curriculum.
 The completion of the course of study outlined will satisfy graduation requirements of Black Hawk College.
 Since universities may require specific courses for an international business major, students should consult with the First Stop Center at Black Hawk College for additional information.